DanDo385/solidity-edu/03-events-and-logging/README.md

 - Allows filtering events by specific values
 - Costs ~375 gas extra per indexed param
 - Essential for efficient event queries
+- Great for L2s because you can stream only the topics you need instead of all calldata

 ## 🔧 What You'll Build